luistap/PRStats/README.md

 ![](images/scs_12.png)

 If there are any corrections to be made, follow the workflow invoked by the bot.
-Otherwise, submit the corrections and the final data will be written to the database successfully (There's no going back from here)!
+Otherwise, submit the corrections and the final data will be written to the database successfully (there's no going back from here)!

 Assuming a successful upload and little to no corrections needed, the data shall now be stored and found within Packrunners database.
 Any pulling of player information will be done from this database.